Karob2/sakata-mountain/README.md

 # Game Instructions

-The gimmick of this game is that any enemy can be defeated from a single attack.
-The challenge is in getting close enough to land the attack without taking too much damage.

 - Touch checkpoints to recover health and update your respawn location.
-- Avoid bullets.
+- Avoid enemy projectiles.
-- Green projectiles can be destroyed with your knife attack (action key).
+- Green "wind" projectiles can be destroyed with your melee attack.
-- Purple enemies float around their "hearts".
-Attack the heart to destroy the enemy.
-- Each heart you collect increases your score.
-Try to get them all!
 - The screen shows health (top-left), score (top-right), and time elapsed in seconds (bottom-left).

-*Presently the only way to restart the game is to refresh the page.*
+- There are multiple endings depending on your score.

 ## Controls